Josh Joplin: Life and career

 Born in Washington, DC, Joplin grew up in Lancaster County, Pennsylvania.
-His family relocated to Columbia, Maryland, when he was thirteen.
-Josh attended Sandy Spring Friends School and learned from his headmaster in the seventh grade how to play guitar.
+His family relocated to Columbia, Maryland, in 1985, when he was 13.
+There, Joplin attended Sandy Spring Friends School and learned to play guitar.
 He quit the school's Community House program in the ninth grade and finished the year at Hammond High School.
 He briefly returned before dropping out of high school altogether.
 At the age of sixteen, Joplin successfully passed the GED and earned his Maryland high school diploma.

 His first professional job in music was as the runner for folk/blues legend Dave Van Ronk's concert at Swallow Hill Music Association.
 They hired him later the same year to open for Bill Staines.

 Joplin's interest in folk music began in earnest after hearing Bob Dylan's The Times They Are a-Changin', and Phil Ochs' Gunfight at Carnegie Hall.
 He recorded an Ochs cover, "I Ain't a Marchin' Anymore", on his first record, Facts of Fortune for Sleepless Nights Records, a DC record label, founded by Mr. Issa (Diao) of Good Clean Fun.
-Joplin released his first album in 1989, titled A Present for Hitler.
-Geoffrey Himes gave Joplin his very first notice, in the Columbia Flier, in 1990.
+Joplin released his first single, "A Present for Hitler", in 1989, which featured three original folk songs.